 When I first introduced Robert E. Gray to the Clutch Justice community, I talked about a man with a vision: standing on corners, waving at passing cars, sparking conversations that mainstream campaigns ignore.

-But what I didn’t know then was just how much work Robert was already doing; not for recognition, not for money, but for impact.
+But what I didn’t know then was just how much work Robert was already doing.
+Not for recognition, not for money, but for impact.

 And now, thanks to a few heartfelt emails, I know there’s a lot more to the story.